Yuhuns/libft/README.md

+# Libft
+Libft for 42School.
+# ft_printf
+Reproduction of printf
-# libft
+# get_next_line
-My libft for 42school.
+Get the next line of the file